Amalie Arena

 A special event is defined as a pre-planned event, whether publicly and/or privately sponsored which is proposed to be held on public property, including, but not limited to parks, streets and/or sidewalks.

-If you are interested in a building rental, please contact the facility directly.
+If you are interested in an indoor facility rental, please contact the facility directly.
 If you would like to reserve a picnic shelter, you can book online or contact our Picnic Shelter Office.

 A Special Event or Facility Use Permit is required for any outdoor activity taking place on City property (streets, rights of way, or City park) with an anticipated attendance of 25 people or more.
 This does not generally include gatherings like birthdays, baby showers, family reunions, etc. for which a picnic shelter rental would be better suited.